use-ink/ink-docs/docs/datastructures/hashmap.md

 ---
-title: HashMap
+title: Working with Datastructures
 slug: /datastructures/hashmap
 ---

-Let's now extend our Incrementer to not only manage one number, but to manage one number per user!

-## Storage HashMap
+In this section we want to demonstrate how to work with ink! datastructures.

-In addition to storing individual values, ink! also supports a `HashMap` which allows you to store items in a key-value mapping.
+We will do this using the example of our `HashMap`, which allows you to store items in a key-value mapping.

 Here is an example of a mapping from user to a number: